Paneer Lababdar – Creamy Paneer Curry

 Picture of all the ingredients for paneer lababdar with text to identify them

-• Paneer – Paneer is used in two forms in this recipe.
-Paneer cubes are cooked in the gravy.
-Grated paneer is added just before serving for added texture and creaminess.
-While it is best to use fresh, homemade malai paneer for this recipe, you can easily use frozen or store-bought paneer as well.
+• Paneer – Paneer is used in two forms in this recipe – paneer cubes and grated paneer.
+Paneer cubes are cooked in the gravy while grated paneer is added just before serving for added texture and creaminess.

 • Almonds and cashews – Soaked and blended with onions, tomatoes and dry spices to form the base of the gravy.
-Adds natural creaminess to the gravy minus the heaviness of cream.
+Adds natural creaminess.

 • Oil and ghee – This recipe uses both oil and ghee.
 While oil is used to cook the spices in, ghee adds a touch of richness to the dish.